davpinto/ml-simulations/README.md

-Machine Learning Simulations
+Machine Learning Animations
 ================

 > Understanding Machine Learning through Animated Visualizations

 This repository contains the source code for **animated visualizations** of some famous **machine learning** algorithms.
 They were created using the `R` package `animation`, and ilustrate algorithm convergence and the effect of hyper-parameter tuning.
-The simulations available so far are:
+The animations available so far are:

 -   **XGBoost** decision boundary as **iterations** proceed: